Teams, tales and tips – a guide to the local game

 Representing Clackmannanshire, the smallest mainland county in Scotland, the former port of Alloa has managed to keep a football club going since 1878.

-Alloa Athletic, the Wasps, have spent most of that time at Recreation Park, now operating under its sponsored name of the Indodrill Stadium.
-With a capacity of just over 3,000 – the population of the next biggest settlement and former county town of Clackmannan – the Recs was hosting the likes of Rangers, Hibernian and Falkirk in the Scottish Championship of 2015-16.
+Alloa Athletic, the Wasps, have spent most of that time at Recreation Park, long operating under its sponsored name of the Indodrill Stadium.
+With a capacity of just over 3,000 – the population of the next biggest settlement and former county town of Clackmannan – the Recs hosted the likes of Rangers, Hibernian and Falkirk in the memorable Championship of 2015-16.

 Originally having to compete in regional competitions such as the Stirlingshire Cup, Edinburgh Shield and Fife Cup, Alloa once had a local rival in Clackmannan FC.